Book of Kells: Decoration

 It is highly probable that there were other pages of miniature and decorated text that are now lost.
 Henry identified at least three distinct artists.
 The "Goldsmith" was responsible for the Chi Rho page, using colour to convey metallic hues.
 The "Illustrator" was given to idiosyncratic portraits, having produced the Temptation and the Arrest of Christ.
 The "Portrait Painter" executed the portraits of Christ and the Evangelists.
 Almost every page contains a decorative element incorporating colour; throughout the text pages, these are commonly stylized capitals.
 Only two pages—folios 29v and 301v—are devoid of pigment colouration or overt pictorial elements, but even they contain trace decorations in ink.

 The extant folios of the manuscript start with the fragment of the glossary of Hebrew names.
 This fragment occupies the left-hand column of folio 1r.
 A miniature of the four evangelist symbols, now much abraded, occupies the right-hand column.
 The miniature is oriented so that the volume must be turned ninety degrees to view it properly.
 The four evangelist symbols are a visual theme that runs throughout the book.
 They are almost always shown together to emphasise the doctrine of the four Gospels' unity of message.

 The unity of the Gospels is further emphasised by the decoration of the Eusebian canon tables.
 The canon tables illustrate the unity of the Gospels by organising corresponding passages from the Gospels.
 The Eusebian canon tables normally require twelve pages.
 In the Book of Kells, the makers of the manuscript planned for twelve pages (folios 1v through 7r) but for unknown reasons, condensed them into ten, leaving folios 6v and 7r blank.
 This condensation rendered the canon tables unusable.
 The decoration of the first eight pages of the canon tables is heavily influenced by early Gospel Books from the Mediterranean, where it was traditional to enclose the tables within an arcade (as seen in the London Canon Tables).
 The Kells manuscript presents this motif in an Insular spirit, where the arcades are not seen as architectural elements but rather become stylised geometric patterns with Insular ornamentation.
 The four evangelist symbols occupy the spaces under and above the arches.
 The last two canon tables are presented within a grid.
 This presentation is limited to Insular manuscripts and was first seen in the Book of Durrow.

 The preliminary matter is introduced by an iconic image of the Virgin and Child (folio 7v), the first representation of the Virgin Mary in a Western manuscript.
 Mary is shown in an odd mixture of frontal and three-quarter pose.
 This miniature also bears a stylistic similarity to the carved image on the lid of St. Cuthbert's coffin of 698.
-The iconography of the miniature may derive from Byzantine, Armenian or Coptic art.
+The iconography of the miniature seems to derive from Byzantine, Armenian or Coptic art.